Saturate/sharepoint-forms-ext/README.md

 ====================
 [![Build Status](https://travis-ci.org/Saturate/sharepoint-forms-ext.png)](https://travis-ci.org/Saturate/sharepoint-forms-ext)

 A little library to work with SharePoint NewForm and EditForm.
 Only tested with SP 2013.
+It will look for the correct rows in a `.ms-formtable` table.

 ## Features
+- Set field values:
+	- PeoplePicker
+	- Checkbox
+	- Select
+	- SPBusinessData
+	- Taxonomy
+- Get field values.
 - Listen for change on `SPBusinessData` fields.
-- Find a input based on row name.
-- Get/Set SharePoint PeoplePicker.
 - More (Look at the source, it's pretty simple).

 ## TODO & Bugs